 Eligibility to Apply

-International law students fluent in English at universities which are in an exchange partnership with Queen's University are also eligible.
+International law students fluent in English at universities in an exchange partnership with Queen's University and, in some cases, at other universities, may also be eligible to apply.
 International students may be required to provide proof of fluency in English and/or other documentation.
+Contact Program Director Gillian Ready for more information before submitting an application.

 Application Procedures